Mohit-Harsh/JobPosts-Spring-React/README.md

-# JobPosts-MongoDB
+# JobPosts-Spring-React
-Job Posts Microservice built using Spring Boot and MongoDB
+Job Posts Microservice built using Spring Boot and React